drivendataorg/deid2-runtime/README.md

   --parameters-json PATH          Path to parameters.json; if provided,
                                   validates the submission using the schema

+  --report-path PATH              Output path to save a JSON report file
+                                  detailing scores at the PUMA-YEAR level

   --processes INTEGER             Number of parallel processes to run --verbose / --no-verbose        [default: True]